-Approved by the CERN council at the special Session held in Lisbon on 14 July, 2006

-9. A variety of important research lines are at the interface between particle and nuclear physics requiring dedicated experiments; Council will seek to work with NuPECC in areas of mutual interest, and maintain the capability to perform fixed target experiments at CERN.
+Updated by the CERN council at the special Session held in Brussels on May 30, 2013 k.
+A variety of research lines at the boundary between particle and nuclear physics require dedicated experiments.
+The CERN Laboratory should maintain its capability to perform unique experiments.
+CERN should continue to work with NUPECC on topics of mutual interest.

-- without affecting the LHC performance - with an extracted beam line using a bent crystal - with the possibility of polarising the target - without target-species limitation - with an outstanding luminosity - with virtually no limit on particle-species studies (except top quark)
+- without affecting the LHC performance - with an extracted beam line using a bent crystal - with the possibility of polarising the target - without target-species limitation - with an outstanding luminosity, yet without pile-up - with virtually no limit on particle-species studies (except top quark)